KCblama19/WebdevelopmentsProjects/Readme.md

 ## Overview

-This repository contains solutions of projects from various web development challenges across several websites that provide web development or coding challenges and also my own web development projects from scratch.
+This repository contains solutions of projects from various web development challenges across several websites that provide web development or coding challenges and also my own web development projects that I develop from scratch.

 ### Links of sites I use to get challenges.